Problem pet solutions is owned by Claire Francis RVN, BSc (Hons) PG Dip CABC

 Full Member of the Association of Pet Behaviour Counsellors (APBC)

 Post Graduate Diploma in Companion Animal Behaviour Counselling, University of Southampton.

 BSc (Hons) Animal Biology and Conservation, University of East London

 Registered Veterinary Nurse, Royal College of Veterinary Surgeons, Potters Bar, Hertfordshire

-Claire has successfully been running her own pet behaviour consultancy between London and Sussex for over 10 years.
+Claire has successfully been running her own pet behaviour consultancy for over 10 years.
 She keeps up to date with new theories and techniques by attending workshops and seminars as a strict requirement of maintaining her accreditation.
-Claire works one day at week at Brighton based veterinary clinic Beech House to maintain her veterinary knowledge of current practice and medications that can be used in conjunction with behavioural plans for your pet.
+Claire's background has been in veterinary nursing, wildlife conservation, animal welfare and animal behaviour.

 Why its important to choose the right behaviourist !

-Anyone can call themselves a behaviourist as the animal behaviour and training industry is currently unregulated.
-There are lots of people offering services that have taken part in a few weekend workshops on animal behaviour or an online course without proper understanding of dog and cat behaviour.
-Alarmingly there are still people advocating punishment methods which can cause not only pain and distress but long lasting damage and create a more aggressive pet.
-If you are unsure about what methods may be right for your dog then you can find more information here Dog Welfare Campaign.
+Anyone can call themselves a behaviourist!
+The animal behaviour and training industry is currently unregulated.
+There are lots of people offering services that have taken part in a few weekend workshops on animal behaviour or an online course without proper understanding or practical experience.
+Alarmingly there are still people advocating punishment methods which can not only cause pain and distress but long lasting damage and create a more fearful and aggressive pet.

 An accredited behaviourist should be registered on the Animal Behaviour and Training Council (ABTC) or Association of Pet Behaviour Counsellors (APBC) websites as they have had to study to a high level often post graduate degree and provide evidence of practical work history.
 We are then subject to regular checks to ensure that our knowledge is up to date by providing certificates of attendance from conferences, seminars and workshops.